AlfrescoArchive/rgauss-devcon-2018/rgauss-devcon-2018-backend-service-deployment/README.md

 # Overview

-This project contains the artifacts to deploy the Alfresco Event Gateway PoC via Docker and Kubernetes.
+This project contains the artifacts to deploy rgauss DevCon 2018 backend service via Docker and Kubernetes.

 # Build Docker Image